pavlexander/gpu_tests/README.md

 ![Image of results](unloaded.png)

-If unable to load the project, due to not having the correct `CUDA` version or the `VS` version installed you have to adjust the project file settings manually before reloading the project in solution.
+If unable to load the project, due to not having the correct `CUDA` version or the `VS` platform toolset version installed you have to adjust the project file settings manually before reloading the project in solution.

 i.e. this: